Click this image to return to the front page.

 Nope.

-Photos we reportedly filled with glitches and artifacts, where sections would be in high detail (as advertised) but large swaths would be fuzzy messes.
+Photos were reportedly filled with glitches and artifacts, where sections would be in high detail (as advertised) but large swaths would be fuzzy messes.
 During telephoto operation, the view would obviously 'jump' between sensors as the resolution of one was maxed or "minned" out, resulting in periods of poor resolution/visibility.

 Additionally, it's size and weight (solid aluminum frame!) put it on the very outside of the 'pocket camera' envelope.
 Despite these issues, it's MSRP was about $2000.